RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.8.1.md

 While this has been tested through daily use, please let me know if you experience any issues with scanning.

 **High DPI Monitor Support** has been added.
 Sort of.
-At least it should fix text and image blurriness on multi-monitor setups.
+At least it should fix text and image blurriness on some multi-monitor setups, and if anyone experienced the notification popup appearing over the thumbnails, this was probably the cause.

 With that out of the way, lets look at some more improvements in detail.

 ## Improved first-time setup experience

-First time users will now see a wizard-style setup with limited options and more explanations.
+First-time users will now see a wizard-style setup with limited options and more explanations.
+They should be (mostly) translated in the included languages, but I haven't been able to test if it starts in the user's system language.

 ## Settings

-Settings has moved to a page instead of a separate Window dialog.
-You are now required to click **Apply Changes** at the top of the page to effect the changes in the application.
+**Settings** has moved to a page instead of a separate Window dialog.

+One of the effects of this is you are now required to click **Apply Changes** at the top of the page to effect the changes in the application.
 This is especially important for changes to the folders, since folder changes will trigger a file scan, which may be blocked by an ongoing operation.

-**IMPORTANT!** After you update, the **ImagePaths** and **ExcludePaths** settings in `config.json` will be moved into the database and will be ignored in the future (and may probably be deleted in the next update)
+**IMPORTANT!** After you update, the **ImagePaths** and **ExcludePaths** settings in `config.json` will be moved into the database and will be ignored in the future (and may probably be deleted in the next update).
+This shouldn't be a problem, but just in case people might wonder why updating the path settings in JSON doesn't work anymore.

 ## Unavailable Images Scanning

+This has been available for some time, but needs some explaining.

 Unavailable Folders are folders that cannot be reached when the application starts.
 This could be caused by bad network conditions for network folders, or removable drives.
 Unavailable images can also be caused by removing the images from a folder manually.

-Previously, Scanning images would perform a mandatory check if each file existed to make sure they were in the correct state.
+Previously, Scanning would perform a mandatory check if *each and every file existed* to make sure they were in the correct state.
 This can slow down scanning when you have several hundred thousand images.

 Scanning will no longer check for unavailable images in order to speed up scanning and rebuilding metadata.